 - In Dungeons & Dragons, there was a demonic armor that was cursed so that the wearer could not remove it once equipped.
 However, the armor was also enchanted to provide sustenance so that the wearer did not have to eat, drink, or sleep.
 The story goes that one adventurer found and wore the armor.
 As his party was adventuring through a dungeon, he fell into a pit trap that sealed itself after he fell in.
 His party didn't notice him fall and never found the trap.
 The poor adventurer spent decades in the pit going mad before dying of old age.

-- Changeling: The Lost: Changelings have to roll for Clarity if they go a week without human contact; being already traumatized, abused, and delusional, not having others around to reassure one's normalcy and safety is a great way to sink further and further into madness...
+- In Changeling: The Lost, it threatens a changeling's Clarity to go even a week without human contact.
+Being already traumatized, abused, and delusional, not having others around to reassure one's normalcy and safety is a great way to sink further and further into madness...
+One NPC is a Crazy Survivalist who lives in the Hedge beyond the mundane world and has gone so batty that she hallucinates half of her surroundings.

-- To say nothing of Geniuses.
-They tend toward insanity to begin with, and staying around normal, mundane people with normal, mundane values is one of the main ways they keep themselves anchored and able to understand normal human modes of thinking.
+- In Genius: The Transgression, Geniuses tend toward insanity to begin with, and staying around normal, mundane people with normal, mundane values is one of the main ways they keep themselves anchored and able to understand normal human modes of thinking.
 For reference, killing people is less bad for a Genius's sanity than going a month without human contact.
 Going a week without human contact is worse than leaving people to die, or kidnapping.
 Even going a day without human contact is a sin (but then, so is surgery.)

 - Isolation is one of the five Stress Gauges in Unknown Armies.